Radar-Guided Polynomial Fitting for Metric Depth Estimation: Method Formulation

 The concept of inflection points provides an intuitive understanding of this approach.
 Each additional polynomial order introduces more potential inflection points, allowing the depth transformation to shift curvature where needed.
 This flexibility enables ``stretching'' or ``compressing'' different depth levels: areas already near their correct metric depth receive minimal adjustment, while regions suffering larger errors (e.g., due to misalignment with other regions) undergo more substantial correction.
-Higher-order terms magnify small discrepancies in the initial MDE predictions, making them more apparent to the model and easier to correct.
-In this way, the degree of the polynomial, selected as a hyperparameter, directly reflects the capacity of our model to perform non-uniform depth-dependent adjustments.
+Higher-order terms magnify small (i.e., high-frequency) discrepancies in the initial MDE predictions, making them more apparent to the model and easier to correct.
+In this way, the degree of the polynomial, selected as a hyperparameter, governs the capacity of our model to apply non-uniform corrections across the scene.

 The sign of the predicted polynomial coefficients furthers our interpretation.
 Positive coefficients for higher-order terms push depth values outward while negative ones pull them inward, effectively expanding or contracting selected depth intervals to correct local errors.
 In doing so, these coefficients shape the curvature of the polynomial, dictating where and how inflection points arise.
 For instance, if the model consistently overestimates distant objects, a negative high-order coefficient can compress that region, whereas a positive coefficient might be learned to correct underestimations.
-By treating coefficient signs as dynamic anchors for curvature changes, the polynomial fitting framework provides an interpretable mechanism (see \cref{fig:polynomials}) for how our method adjusts depth predictions at different scales.
+By treating coefficient signs as dynamic anchors for curvature changes, the polynomial fitting framework provides an interpretable mechanism (e.g., Fig.~\ref{fig:polynomials}) for refining scaleless depth into high-fidelity metric depth.